 On the other hand, if your skin is breaking out in response to a new product, you might notice blemishes in a new area.
 Plus, these breakouts can take a lot longer to go away than a regular breakout.

-By working with a doctor, you can score a customised skincare routine that features products and ingredients tailored to your specific skin needs.
+By working with a medical professional, you can score a customised skincare routine that features products and ingredients tailored to your specific skin needs.

-With Software's prescription acne treatment, we connect you with experienced doctors online via Telehealth who will be able to review your skin, prescribe a custom formula and get your products shipped to your door.
+With Software's prescription acne treatment, we connect you with experienced health practitioners online via Telehealth who will be able to review your skin, prescribe a custom formula and get your products shipped to your door.

 So, how long should you expect a purge to last?
 Typically, a purge is likely to last from four to six weeks after adding a new prescription-grade product into your routine.
 This includes products and treatments that contain retinoids, hyaluronic acid, azelaic acid and niacinamide.